 Are VR and AR useful outside of entertainment?

 Yes.
-The industries experiencing active adoption of AR and VR include education, science, healthcare, fitness, communication, marketing, ecommerce, retail, fashion, real estate, construction, manufacturing, and others.
+The industries experiencing active adoption of AR and VR include education, science, healthcare, fitness, communication, marketing, ecommerce, and retail (e.g. virtual car showrooms and cosmetics, clothes, and accessories try-ons), fashion, real estate, construction, manufacturing, and others.

 What technologies and programming languages are used for VR apps?